Can I get spares for my curtain pole?

 However, should you accidentally beak any rings we do supply spare wooden rings for the majority of the poles in our wooden curtain pole range.
 Our wooden poles come in complete kit form with everything you need to fit them, but do not normally offer individual brackets or finials as a spares option.
 Should you find yourself needing spare brackets or replacement finials for your wooden curtain pole, we would recommend purchasing the smallest size available in your style of pole.
 This would be a cost effective way of obtaining the parts you need without having to purchase a complete full sized pole for your window.
 For our full range of curtain pole spares click here > See our full range of curtain pole spares

-Corded curtain poles are assembled and operate more like a curtain track than a curtain pole.
+Corded curtain poles are assembled and operate more like curtain tracks than a curtain pole.
 They normally come pre-assembled in set sizes and can only be cut down by a very small amount to customize them.
 There is a track style gliding system discreetly hidden inside the pole and the curtain rings are usually half rings which are attached to the underside of the track system underneath the pole at the manufacturing stage.
 For this reason spares are not normally available for corded curtain poles.

 Related Curtain Pole Collections

 Finished reading this buying guide?
 Here are a selection of categories you may find useful: